danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 * link to my github repo: stimulus_demo
 * assumptions: basic rails and JS knowledge, link to MDN on js events, eg: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events and https://developer.mozilla.org/en-US/docs/Web/API/Element/click_event, JS classes
 * caveat maintainability?
 Would be nice to have dev tooling that links views to controllers, or allows refactor/impact analysis such as selecting a controller and showing all views/partials/templates its used in.
 Or being able to click on a target or value element from a template, and have it navigate to the controller definition.
-* summary/complete solution, and from into "for those in a hurry, jump to complete solution"
 * Instead of hard-coded 'Copy' in controller, could it read the original value into a variable, and then put it back to what it was
-* Somewhere show version of code from demo repo with DOM to JavaScript mappings as comments in controller
 * Aside about unit testing? not in docs, some discussion here: https://discuss.hotwired.dev/t/add-a-doc-about-unit-testing-stimulus-controllers/4142 and https://discuss.hotwired.dev/t/testing-stimulus/90
 * edit